Minimality of topological matrix groups and Fermat primes: Preliminaries

-A \emph{local field} is a non-discrete locally compact field.
-Every local field $\F$ admits an absolute value (induced by the Haar measure).
-Any subfield of a local field is locally retrobounded.
+\begin{definition} \rm{(see, for example, \cite[p.
+26]{MA})} A \emph{local field} is a non-discrete locally compact field. \end{definition} Every local field $\F$ admits an absolute value (induced by the Haar measure).
+Therefore, any subfield of a local field is locally retrobounded.
 If the set $\{|n\cdot 1_\F|: n\in \N\}$ is unbounded, then $\F$ is called \emph{archimedean}.
 Otherwise, $\F$ is a \emph{non-archimedean} local field (see \cite{V}).
 A subset of a local field is compact if and only if it is closed and bounded.